mambastudio/GridAnalysis/README.md

 used only to decide how far traversal may advance.
 These expanded bounds may
 overlap: correctness depends on the expanded cell containing only regions whose primitive-reference set is a subset of the selected cell's references.
-The optimization is successful when it returns the same nearest primitive and hit distance as unexpanded traversal while reducing traversal steps or primitive tests.
+The optimisation is successful when it returns the same nearest primitive and hit distance as unexpanded traversal while reducing traversal steps or primitive tests.

 ### Compressed traversal representation

-Compression is a storage and memory-access optimization applied after the cell bounds are finalized.
+Compression is a storage and memory-access optimisation applied after the cell bounds are finalised.
 It does not alter voxel ownership, expanded exit bounds, or the expected hit result.
 The Java representation mirrors Hagrid's CUDA `SmallCell` shape: